India questions U.S. green energy incentives at WTO

 GENEVA India hit back at U.S. accusations of trade restrictions in its solar industry on Wednesday, suggesting Washington was guilty of the banned practices, in a move that may deepen divides between giants of the developing and developed world.

-India asked Washington to justify incentives offered to U.S. companies to use local labour and products in renewable energy and water projects, in filings to the World Trade Organization published on Wednesday.
+India asked Washington to justify incentives offered to U.S. companies to use local labor and products in renewable energy and water projects, in filings to the World Trade Organization published on Wednesday.

 It cited a list of projects in U.S. states and regions.
 "As the U.S. is aware, compliance with requirements of WTO agreements extends to all levels of government within a WTO member," India said in one of the filings.